-- You can use the Advanced Settings feature in the software (which is described in the Orchid Core VMS Administrator Guide). - You can modify the Orchid Core VMS properties file (as described below). - In order to perform this change, you will need to be signed in as an Administrator. - Open the Orchid Core VMS properties file.
-(If you need extra help, refer back to the How to Edit a Configuration File section that corresponds to the operating system you are using.) - 2.
+- You can use the Advanced Settings feature in the software (which is described in the Orchid Core VMS Administrator Guide). - You can modify the Orchid Core VMS properties file (as described below).

+To perform this change, you will need to be signed in as an Administrator.

+- 1. Open the Orchid Core VMS properties file.
+(If you need extra help, refer back to the How to Edit a Configuration File section for the operating system you are using.) - 2.
 Change the archivecleaner.usedspace.percentage property to implement a new setting.